 Not the easiest airport to make RT calls to, but the flight to Apalachicola was straight forward.
+Follow the coastline.
 A shadow was seen to pass slightly to the right from behind.
-Looking up a UH-1 or similar US military helicopter flew overhead 1000ft above.
+Looking up a UH-1 or similar US military helicopter flew overhead, 1000 feet above.

-This detour offshore, resulted in the sighting of a number of dolphin pods though. 🙂
+The detour offshore, resulted in the sightings of many dolphins 🙂

 The BZIM was approaching an area with a large number of MOA (Military Operating Areas) associated with Tyndall AFB.
-Following along the coastline allowed transit below the 1000ft lower limit of Tyndall G MOA.
+Staying along the coastline allowed transit below the 1000 feet lower limit of Tyndall G MOA.
 Aircraft flying VFR can fly into a MOA, but if the area is active with military traffic, its probably not best.

 A PC12 was in the pattern as the BZIM joined tight downwind for runway 14 at Apalachicola.
 The surface wind was gusty, but straight down the runway.
 A very quick turn around thanks to FBO staff, the BZIM was airborne and heading for Jack Edwards, Alabama.

 Edits to this page will be done at a later date